cheeaun/busrouter-sg/README.md

 - `grunt connect` - starts a local server
 - `grunt uglify` - concat/minify the JS files
+- `grunt svg_sprite` - generate the SVG sprite
+- `grunt inline` - inline the JS and CSS files into the HTML
 - `grunt s3` - uploads data to a S3 bucket
+- `grunt swPrecache` - generate/update the Service Worker file
 - `grunt stats` - get the stats for total number of bus stops and services

 The icon is from [The Noun Project](http://thenounproject.com/noun/bus/#icon-No97).
 The map is powered by [Google Maps JavaScript API](http://code.google.com/apis/maps/documentation/javascript/).
 The color scheme and markers are *inspired* by [Gothere.sg](http://gothere.sg/).
 Tested to work great on **modern** web browsers.